 - Scope.
 Automation doesn’t mean intelligence.
 Depending on what’s automated and how it’s constructed, some parts may be vulnerable outside of that scope.
 Limiting automation in some aspects or functions can mitigate this concern.
 Your automation is only as smart and safe as how it’s implemented, so keep that in mind.

 As with all open source projects, Red Hat contributes code and improvements back to the upstream codebase—sharing advancements along the way.
-Red Hat also uses Red Hat products internally to achieve faster innovation and the flexibility to weather changes and challenges we're unable to predict.
+Red Hat also uses Red Hat® products internally to achieve faster innovation and the flexibility to navigate unpredictable challenges.